 - The home has to be set on a permanent foundation that meets HUD standards (the Department of Housing and Urban Development).

 - The home must be titled as real estate and not as personal property.

 - You must own the land that your home is one.

 Interest Rates on Manufactured Home Loans

-As of 2020, a conventional mortgage loan for a borrower with 700 credit is in the 3.5 to 4% range.
+As of 2023, a conventional mortgage loan for a borrower with 700 credit have risen dramatically as the Federal Reserve continues to raise rates..